l33tss/BreakGrapQL/README.md

 - Avoid exposing sensitive information, like user IDs, directly in APIs.
 - Consider using indirect references or UUIDs that are not easily guessable.

-## Conclusion

-The provided PoC and lab setup illustrate the importance of proper security measures in GraphQL APIs to prevent IDOR vulnerabilities.
-It highlights the need for robust access controls to protect user data and ensure that only authorized actions are performed.